Ron Kohavi, PhD

 Amazon.com, and VP of Business Intelligence at Blue Martini Software.

 Check out my

-- Leading a team of about 80 data scientists, developers, and PMs at
+- Leading a team of about 100 data scientists and developers at

 Microsoft's Analysis and Experimentation.

 - Grew data mining and personalization team at Amazon from 50 to 90,

 founded and grew the Experimentation Platform team at Microsoft from

 scratch to 50 top notch members (full time and contractors),

 - While I have been working in industry